 What's happened

-Governor Kathy Hochul announced plans to sign New York's Medical Aid in Dying Act, allowing terminally ill adults to end their lives with doctor support.
-The law, requiring safeguards like mental health evaluations and a waiting period, faces opposition from religious groups and disability advocates.
-It will take effect next year.
+Governor Kathy Hochul announced she will sign New York's Medical Aid in Dying Act, allowing terminally ill adults to end their lives with doctor support.
+The law, requiring safeguards like mental health evaluations and a waiting period, faces opposition from religious and disability groups.
+It takes effect next year.

 What's behind the headline?